Pledge to SAVE: Be Safe. Be Alert. Be Vocal. Be Engaged!

 Safe Northeast acronym for bystander intervention: SAVE (Be Safe.
 Be Alert.
 Be Vocal.
 Be Engaged!).
 Make a personal commitment to keep others safe from sexual assault and acts of violence.
 Participate in Northeast State’s

-Pledge to SAVE campaign and the national
+Pledge to SAVE campaign.

 Be part of the solution!